buddypress/buddypress/readme.txt

 BuddyPress will extend WordPress MU and bring social networking features to a new or existing installation.

 BuddyPress is a suite of WordPress plugins and themes, each adding a distinct new feature.
-BuddyPress contains all the features you‚Äôd expect from WordPress but aims to let members socially interact.
+BuddyPress contains all the features you'd expect from WordPress but aims to let members socially interact.

 All BuddyPress plugins can be themed to match your own style, in just the same way as a WordPress blog.
 The BuddyPress plugins are bundled with a default theme to get you going out of the box.